Before we begin

 If the Hebrew Bible was systematically edited, there should be a historical moment when the editing was carried out.
 There is.
 And the Bible records it.

-- He centralised all worship in the Jerusalem Temple – destroying every other shrine, altar, and high place in the land
+• He centralized all worship in the Jerusalem Temple – destroying every other shrine, altar, and high place in the land

-- He removed the Asherah pole from the Temple itself (2 Kings 23:6) – meaning a goddess had been worshiped there
+• He removed the Asherah (ah-SHEH-rah) pole from the Temple itself (2 Kings 23:6) – meaning a goddess had been worshiped there

 The "found" book is widely identified by scholars as an early form of Deuteronomy – or the core of what became the Deuteronomistic History (Deuteronomy through 2 Kings).
-Most scholars believe it was not "found" but composed for the occasion, or heavily edited to justify Josiah's programme of centralisation.
+Most scholars believe it was not "found" but composed for the occasion, or heavily edited to justify Josiah's campaign of centralization.

 That is the context in which Jeremiah 8:8 was written.
 Jeremiah watched it happen.
 And he called it what it was: the lying pen of the scribes.